Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **Important Reminder:**

-Starting from Oct 24, the easy track will be set up and available to you.
+The easy track has been set up in the empty space before the regular lab room.
+You can use it anytime.

 On the game day, you must **check your code** thoroughly before the game starts.
 You will have one chance to adjust your car setup before each track.
-Your order will be determined by a lucky draw.
+Before each track starts, you need to hand over your car to us and no more modifications are allowed.
+Your order to start the game will be determined randomly on the game day.

 On the game day, the track will be set up from **Easy**, to **Medium**, and finally to **Hard**.
 Each team will be given a total of **6 chances to FAIL**.
 An attempt is considered **failed** if the car falls or the foam board touches the ground or the car is stuck in a corner.